linaGirl/cloudflare-time-client/README.md

     <script type="text/javascript">
       (async() => {
         try {
-          // the timestamp passed to the isLaterThanAsync method is UTC time!
+          // the timestamp passed to the isLaterThan method is UTC
-          // When used in Switzerland during winter time, one hour must be
+          // time!
+When used in Switzerland during winter time, one
-          // removed; e.g.: if you want to check if it's 13:00:00 on January
+          // hour must be removed; e.g.: if you want to check if
-          // 20 you have to pass the following string:
+          // it's 13:00:00 on January 20 you have to pass the
-          // 2022-01-20T12:00:00.000Z
+          // following string: 2022-01-20T12:00:00.000Z
-          // make sure the Z character at the end of the string is present! const isLater = await serverTime.isLaterThanAsync('2022-01-20T2:00:00.000Z');
+          // make sure the Z character at the end of the string is
+          // present!
+          const myOffsetTime = '2022-01-20T2:00:00.000Z';
+          const isLater = await serverTime.isLaterThanAsync(myOffsetTime);

           if (isLater) {
             // display message that shall be displayed after 13:00